 TGax Editor: Change the 4th paragraph as follows:

 The TA field value is the address of the STA transmitting the BlockAckReq frame or a bandwidth signaling TA.
-In a BlockAckReq frame transmitted by a VHT STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.
+In a BlockAckReq frame transmitted by a VHT STA or a HE STA in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field value is a bandwidth signaling TA.

 9.3.1.9 BlockAck frame format